Chamomile for Sleep: Benefits, How It Helps & How to Use It

 A few drops of chamomile essential oil in a diffuser can create a light herbal scent that blends into the room.
 Many people prefer using a quiet bedroom diffuser so the scent remains gentle and does not interrupt sleep.

-Using an ultrasonic diffuser designed for a calm nighttime routine can help maintain a consistent, subtle atmosphere without overwhelming the senses
+Using a whisper-quiet ultrasonic diffuser can help maintain a consistent, subtle atmosphere without overwhelming the senses.

 The key is to keep the aroma subtle.
 A gentle scent is usually more comfortable at night than a strong fragrance.